swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - Section 5.3, "Message Content", was re-structured with sub-chapters for requested authentication contexts, scoping and principal selection.
 - The `PrincipalSelection` and `RequestedPrincipalSelection` extensions were introduced to sections 2.1.3, 5.3.3 and 7.2.
 - The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.
+- This profile is no longer normatively dependent upon SAML2Int.
+Therefore, the profile has been updated with requirements that previously was implicit (due to the normative dependency to SAML2Int).
+- Section 8, "Cryptographic Algorithms", was introduced in order to clearly define the algorithm requirements for services that are conformant to this profile.
+- Section 2.1.1 was updated with elaborations concerning certificates in metadata.

 **Changes between version 1.4 and 1.5:**